 3. Anticipate traffic.

-One of the main reasons people are late here in Cebu City is caused by the congested traffic.
+One of the main reasons people are late here in Cebu City is because of traffic jams.
 Since this problem is on the rise in the city, you can already anticipate it!
 A few years ago, Cebu was quite laid back and traffic-free.
 Today, with the growth of the BPO industry, Cebu experiences an influx of migrant workers causing heavy traffic in the city center.
-For this reason, you should anticipate the time it takes for you to get from point A to your interview location.
+For this reason, you should anticipate the time it takes for you to get from point A to point B, your interview location.
 Better be a bit earlier than late.
-Showing up 5 – 10 mins before you interview is ideal.
+Showing up 5 to 10 mins before your interview is ideal.
 However, being an hour early can cause an inconvenience for the recruitment team as they may have meetings at that time.
 Use common sense and judgement.

 4. Make sure you have the correct address.

-Recruiters will provide you with the details of your interview, including venue, time and requirements.
-It is also your responsibility to double check.
-Recruiters may forget to do so; they are human too!
+Usually, recruiters will provide you with the details of your interview, including venue, time, and requirements.
+However, it is also your responsibility to double check.
+Recruiters may forget to do so.
+After all, they are human too!

 5. Do some research on the company.

-You can easily check the company website, Facebook page and LinkedIn, Twitter and other company social media accounts.
-It always makes a good impression to show you have done your research prior to coming for the interview or even applying.
+You can easily check the company website, Facebook page, LinkedIn, Twitter, and other company social media accounts.
+It always makes a good impression to show you have done your research before coming for the interview or even applying.
 Doing so will allow you to ask questions about the company and shows how interested you are with the position.

 6. Be prepared to ask questions.

 Asking questions about the position and/or the company shows that you are proactive and engaged, which are very attractive traits for interviewers.
-It gives some insight into your thought process and attitude that would work in your favor to land the job.
+It also gives them some insight into your attitude and personality, which may very well work in your favor and help you land the job.

 7. Make eye contact

-Though looking someone directly in the eyes may be difficult depending on your background and culture, you need to take note of this during an interview.
+Though looking someone directly in the eyes may be difficult depending on your background and culture, you need to take note of this during interviews.
 Your body language while interacting with the interviewer expresses a lot of things about you, and it starts with eye contact.

 Looking your interviewer in the eyes is a sign of respect and of self-confidence.
 If you’re not too keen on this, then ask a friend or relative to practice with you and work on maintaining eye contact.

 I’m sure you remember a few cringe-worthy stories from the times that you interviewed for a job.
-I hope you will find these useful and keep it in mind on your next interview schedule.
+I hope you will find these useful and keep them in mind for your next interviews.
 In recruitment as well as in life, a little preparation and planning can go a long way.

 I wish you success in your career in the tech world.
-If you’re looking for opportunities right now, I invite you to check out our jobs board and find something that may be of high interest to you.
-Perhaps you can use my tips during an interview with Arcanys soon!
+If you’re looking for opportunities right now, I invite you to check out our Careers page and find something that may be of interest to you.
+Perhaps you can even use my tips during an interview with Arcanys soon!

 Looking for a new opportunity with a fun company to challenge you and take you to places?
-Check out jobs for you now!
+Check out our open jobs today!